 There was little debate, and in the warm, humid air of a New Jersey evening, we decided, …the trip was on.

 Back in 1966, there was no internet or Google Maps.
 Preparation was more fly-by-wire as our available time and financial resources didn’t allow many options besides just …going!
 The Sinclair, Mobil, or Exxon paper maps were our planning media, and if it wasn’t on the map, we’d have to resort to local advice along the way.

 Below is the 1098 cc Sprite as it appeared ten months prior our trip, when it was …clean! (“FANG,” the dog, agreed to be the model!)

-Thanks for viewing, click on or finger stretch for a closer look, and comments are always welcome.
+Part Two will be coming soon.
+As usual, click on or stretch for a closer view, and comments are always welcome.
 M 🙂